 Your home is probably one of the most important investments in your lifetime and its structural, long term durability is important to us and we are sure it is to you as well.
 Most foundation walls are brick, concrete block, or poured concrete.
 Engineers and General Contractors agree that the most common water entry points are over the top of the foundation, through the walls and through the floor/wall joint, creating wet basement problems.
 If your goal is to make sure that your basement never leaks again at any time, we can repair that for you!
 Depending on your specific issue or goal, this is accomplished through the installation of an interior or exterior drainage system.
 Our basement waterproofing technicians are considerate and will be able to give you a proper solution.

-Basement waterproofing involves techniques and materials used to prevent water from penetrating the basement of a house or a building.
+Our basement waterproofing services involves techniques and materials used to prevent water from penetrating the basement of a house or a building.
 Waterproofing a basement that is below ground level can require the application of sealant materials, the installation of drains and sump pumps, and more.

 Waterproofing is usually required by building codes for structures that are built at or below ground level.
 Waterproofing and drainage considerations are especially important in cases where ground water is likely to build up in the soil or where there is a high water table.